FNLF/fnlf-backend/README.md

 Frontend
 --------

-The frontend/client is located at [avvik-klient]
+The frontend/client is located at [fnlf-client]

 Features
 --------